esplito/coding-notes/justjavascript/01_Mental_Models/notes.md

 	3. Engage in arguments
 	4. Follow mathematical proofs

-⚠ However, when doing intellectual tasks like coding, we tend to still default to the *fast* system, because the *slow* system is too menta
+⚠ However, when doing intellectual tasks like coding, we tend to still default to the *fast* system, because the *slow* system is too mentally draining.